|

 The acoustic bass is similar to an acoustic guitar while the

-electric bass is similar to an electric guitar.
+electric bass is like an electric guitar.

 The bass guitar usually has four strings, compared to the six strings